Uber-App-Screen-Shots-320x202

 A tax advisor or accountant can help you assess your situation and make an informed decision.

-When an Uber Driver’s LLC is Taxed as an S Corporation:
+When a driver’s LLC is Taxed as an S Corporation:

 Uber drivers who want a tax option that’s somewhere in the middle will want to learn more about the S Corporation election.
 As an S Corporation, an Uber driver’s LLC with corporate tax treatment can elect to have its business income flow through to its member’s (the Uber driver’s) individual tax return, but only the Uber driver’s salaries and wages are subject to self-employment taxes—business profits paid as distributions are not.
 Because S Corp tax treatment helps drivers minimize their personal tax burden while avoiding corporate double taxation, it might be worth a look!